sharetribe/flex-docs/src/docs/ftw-introduction/ftw-hourly/index.md

 ---

-[FTW-hourly](https://github.com/sharetribe/ftw-hourly) is a Flex Template for Web with support for time-based bookings and it's build with service marketplaces in mind.
+[FTW-hourly](https://github.com/sharetribe/ftw-hourly) is a Flex Template for Web with support for time-based bookings and it's built with service marketplaces in mind.
 This template introduces Yogatime - a fictional marketplace for booking yoga classes from various yoga teachers.